What are drugs?

 Street names for methamphetamine include speed, meth, pure or P, chalk, crank, crystal, ice, glass, crystal meth, sketch, go, junk, wake up, zoom, tweak and dope.
 It can be snorted (inhaled through the nose), smoked, injected or eaten.
 Each way of taking it produces different highs for the user.
 Immediately after smoking the drug or injecting it intravenously the user gets a feeling of intense pleasure or rush, which lasts for a few minutes.
 Snorting or swallowing causes euphoria, but not a rush, and produces effects within 15-20 minutes.

 The pleasurable rush disappears quickly.
 Other effects might last between eight to 24 hours and include: increased alertness, sense of well-being, paranoia, hallucinations, aggressive and violent behaviour, increased heart rate, convulsions and/or uncontrollable twitching, jerking, extreme rise in body temperature (as high as 42.2C, which can cause brain damage and death), insomnia, impaired speech, dry, itchy skin, loss of appetite, acne, sores, and numbness.

-The long-term effects make sober reading.
+The long-term effects make for sobering reading.
 They include fatal kidney and lung disorders, brain damage, depression, hallucinations, permanent psychological problems, violent and aggressive behaviour, weight loss, insomnia, behaviour resembling paranoid schizophrenia, malnutrition, poor ability to cope, lowered resistance to illness, liver damage, stroke and death.

 The pleasure is short-lived so users often try to maintain the high by bingeing on the drug.
 P causes a severe crash after the effects wear off.
 The crash is more intense and longer lasting than for amphetamine, Speed and cocaine.
 The effects are not only long-lasting but continue to cause damage long after drug use has stopped.